- Object Permissions

-You may assign permissions in dotCMS in two different ways:
+You may assign permissions to objects in dotCMS in in dotCMS in four different ways:

 - Assign permissions to a user or Role, granting rights to access selected Sites, folders, or the System Host.

 - Assign permissions to a Site, folder, or object, giving specific users and/or Roles rights to the object.

 These are two different views of the same permissions.
 Although the way the permissions are displayed and assigned using each method is different, the permissions are the same, and the permissions you assign using one method will display (and can be changed) when you view the permissions using the other method.

 When you apply permissions to a user or Role, rights are granted by selecting a Site or folder, and then applying permissions to the Site or folder itself, and specific types of objects within and below the Site or folder.

 Each object rights are granted for is displayed in a highlighted row.
 When you click on any object row, the view expands to show a matrix of permissions for different object types within the parent object (the selected row).

 User and Role permissions are assigned via an object “matrix” that allows you to assign specific rights to specific objects and/or types of objects.

 When assigning Permissions, the level of rights granted to a user or role are displayed in columns, and the objects the rights are granted to are in rows.
 Checking a box grants the user or Role only the rights in the matching column for only the objects in the matching row.

 When you apply permissions to a Site, folder, or object, rights are granted by selecting a user or Role, and then applying permissions to the selected user or Role for the object (Site, folder, etc.) whose permissions are being viewed.